 That’s not to say that using an elimination diet like the AIP diet and then reintroducing foods one-by-one doesn’t give an accurate indication of what foods you may be sensitive to.
 I used this method for years and it worked really well for me.

-But, if you want something more concrete, or maybe you feel you are missing something, consider the tests below to help.
+But, if you want something more concrete, or maybe you feel you are missing something, or are concerned about nutrient deficiencies, consider the tests below to help.

 Food Sensitivity Testing

 This type of testing looks at blood for IgG antibody food sensitivities, which are different than the IgE antibodies usually tested for food allergies.
-I just did one myself and it came back very accurate in comparison to my own observations throughout the years.
+There is a lot of debate within the functional medicine community as to whether these tests are accurate or offer any helpful information, so this is something to discern and research before doing.
+However, out of curiosity, I just did one myself and it came back very accurate in comparison to my own observations throughout the years of experimenting with various autoimmune diets.

 I ordered the USBioTek Food Sensitivity panel from DirectLabs (you do NOT need a doctor to order this test for you) after reading this article from Dr. Alan Christianson, who recommends USBioTek as a trustworthy lab for food sensitivity testing.
 If you are considering food sensitivity testing, I highly recommend reading his article.